Causes, Incidence, and Risk Factors

 Hormone Therapy: Depending on which hormones are being overproduced by the pituitary tumor, certain medications can reduce its excessive production.
 The symptoms of the tumor will then resolve.
-CNSO neurosurgeons will be able to determine if the symptoms of a pituitary tumor can be treated with medication alone.
-Different types of medications may be used to control how much growth hormone, prolactin, thyroid stimulating hormone, or other hormones are made by a pituitary tumor.
-Only one type of pituitary tumor can be successfully treatment with medication alone.
-This is the type of pituitary tumor that secretes a hormone called prolactin.
+CNSO neurosurgeons will be able to determine if the symptoms can be treated with medication alone.
+Different types of medications may be used to control how much growth hormone, prolactin, thyroid stimulating hormone, or other hormones are made.
+Only the pituitary tumor that secretes prolactin can be successfully treated with medication alone.
 Tumors that secrete prolactin are called prolactinomas.
-A medication used to reduce the production and secretion of prolactin is called bromocriptine.
-This drug can reduce the size of the pituitary tumor while also decreasing the abnormally high prolactin levels in the blood.
+Bromocriptine is the medication used to reduce the production and secretion of prolactin.
+This drug will also reduce the size of the pituitary tumor.
 Although Bromocriptine may control the tumor, it may not cure it.
 Medicine as a form of treatment may need to be continued for years.

-Surgery: If the pituitary tumor growth cannot be halted or is already compromising the surrounding nerves, surgery might be the best option.
-In order to remove a tumor, the CNSO neurosurgeon will elect the best way to access the pituitary tumor.
+Surgery: If the pituitary tumor excessive secretions cannot be halted or if it has already grown to a size that is compromising the surrounding nerves, surgery is the best option.
+In order to remove a tumor, the CNSO neurosurgeon will elect the least invasive technique to access the pituitary tumor.
 The pituitary gland is located near the level of the base of the nose within the skull.
-Using advanced technology, the neurosurgeon can access and remove the pituitary tumor via the nose.
-This method, commonly used for small pituitary tumors, is called the transsphenoidal approach.
-It leaves no scar and is considered minimally invasive.
-If, however, the pituitary tumor is extremely large, a craniotomy is more likely to be performed.
-A craniotomy is when the neurosurgeon makes an incision in the scalp near the top of the head.
-A small piece of the skull is lifted out so the surgeon can directly visualize the tumor.
-After the tumor has been removed the small piece of skull previously removed is securely replaced.
+Using advanced technology called minimally invasive endoscopic brain surgery, the neurosurgeon can access and remove the tumor via the nose.
+This method, commonly used for smaller tumors, is called the endoscopic transsphenoidal approach.
+It leaves no visable scar on the patient.
+If the tumor is extremely large, a craniotomy is more likely to be performed by the CNSO neurosurgeon.
+A craniotomy is when the neurosurgeon makes an incision in the scalp near the top of the head but within the hairline so the scar will be hidden beneath the patient’s hair.
+A small piece of the skull is lifted out so the surgeon can directly visualize and remove the tumor.
+After the tumor has been excised, the small piece of skull previously removed is securely replaced.
 The scalp is then closed and secured with stitches and staples.
-Typically, the craniotomy incision on the head is placed within the hair and thus the scar is hidden by hair.

-If the tumor cannot be removed with surgery, or if the pituitary tumor continues to reoccur, radiation therapy may be offered.
+If the tumor cannot be removed with surgery, or it continues to reoccur, radiation therapy may be offered.
 Radiation may also be recommended if the pituitary tumor is cancerous.
 Radiation therapy uses high-energy beams particles or electromagnetic waves to kill cancer cells.
 There are several methods by which radiation can be applied to a pituitary tumor.
 The goal is to direct the radiation only at the tumor while minimizing exposure of any other tissue.

 Types of radiation that may be used include:

-Stereotactic radiation.
-This is a specialized type of external beam radiation therapy that uses focused radiation beams to precisely target the tumor.
-Our neurosurgeons may use advance technology such as Gamma-Knife radiosurgery to externally direct radiation to the pituitary tumor without making an incision.
-It may be used to target pituitary tumors in difficult or hard to reach locations or if the patient has multiple medical conditions that could complicate the outcomes of the a surgery.
+- Stereotactic radiation: This is a specialized type of external beam radiation therapy that uses focused radiation beams to precisely target the tumor.
+The CNSO neurosurgeons may use advance technology such as Gamma-Knife radiosurgery to externally direct radiation to the pituitary tumor without making an incision.
+It may be used to target difficult or hard to reach locations or if the patient has multiple medical conditions that could complicate the outcomes of the a surgery.

 The clinical course of a pituitary tumor depends on its size and type of tumor.
 Once treatment eliminates the tumor, patients can return to full activities and lead normal lives.
 Pituitary adenomas, however, can recur.
 If they do, additional treatment would be required.
 About 18% of patients with non-functioning adenomas and 25% with prolactinomas, will need additional treatment at some point.
 In certain instances, pituitary adenoma treatment can result in low hormone levels.
 If this occurs, a hormone supplement may become necessary.